seanslavichaws/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/02-Agent-not-hosted-on-runtime/LlamaIndex/README.md

 If traces are not appearing, ensure this log group exists and is properly configured in your `.env` file.

-## Next Steps

-Now that you have a basic understanding of LlamaIndex with OpenTelemetry set up, you can:

-1. **Add More Complex Tools**: Enhance your agent with additional tools beyond simple arithmetic
-2. **Create Multi-agent Architectures**: Build systems with multiple specialized agents
-3. **Implement Custom Metadata**: Add business-specific metadata to your traces for better analysis
-4. **Set Up CloudWatch Alarms**: Create alarms on key metrics like latency and token usage

 ## Additional Resources